joeljacobson/cassandra-multi-dc/README.md

 Easily provision a multi-workload cluster running Cassandra and Spark with Opscenter using Ansible with Vagrant & Virtualbox.

-*Disclaimer*: I use this for demo purposes only, nothing serious.
+*Disclaimer* : I use this for demo purposes only on a machine with 16gb ram, I wouldn't run this with any less.

 ##Prerequisites